 - Compatibility checks for use on our network configuration and desktop setups

 - Streamlined installations

-This process applies to all full and part-time university employees and the purchase of all IT equipment, including desktop computers, laptops, tablet devices, iPads, software and peripherals.
+This process applies to all full and part-time University employees and the purchase of all IT equipment, including desktop computers, laptops, tablet devices, software and peripherals.

 All computers purchased with university funds remain the property of the University until disposed of by IT.
 Failure to return University-owned equipment, software, or data upon leaving the University or at the request of the University may result in legal action or obligate the employee to reimburse the University for the value of the equipment.

 A computer that is returned to inventory and no longer meets the minimum configuration is disposed of through a licensed IT asset disposal company.